SEKOIA-IO/documentation/docs/getting_started/sso/okta.md

 ## Create a new application in Okta

-1. Naivgate to "admin console" > "Applications" > "Applications"
+1. Navigate to "admin console" > "Applications" > "Applications"
 2. Use the "Create App Integration" function to start the integration:
     - As "Sign-in method" choose "OIDC - OpenID Connect"
     - As "Application type" choose "Web Application"